freeCodeCamp/freeCodeCamp/client/src/pages/learn/back-end-development-and-apis/basic-node-and-express/index.md

 Working on these challenges involves writing code on Replit in our starter project.

-- Start by Importing the project on Replit.
+- Start by importing the project on Replit.
 - Next, you will see a <code>.replit</code> window.
 - Select <code>Use run command</code> and click the <code>Done</code> button.
 - Complete each challenge and copy the public Replit URL (to the homepage of your app) into the challenge screen to test it!